Code-Institute-Submissions/crockpot/readme.md

 _**Add Recipe**_
 - The user can save information about their new recipe using the form.
+- The user can upload an image for the recipe via a URL; if no image is added then a placeholder of the Crockpot logo is added instead.
 - The sliders use a JavaScript function to display the slider value.
 - The ingredients and instructions drop down menus using a JavaScript function to add/remove additional form rows.
 - The recipe name and ingredients name are saved without spaces to improve the specificity of the search funciton (ie. "Hot chilli powder" would be saved as "HotChilliPowder").